Anna Sui: Sui by Anna Sui

 Sui by Anna Sui was the designer's second bridge line launched in close proximity with her Jeans line together with Gilmar S.P.A. in 1994.
 The Sui by Anna Sui line and her jeans line continued under operation after the designer left her designer job at Gilmar's Cento X Cento.
 The line focused on sportswear for men and women with Sui directly controlling branding and design and was distributed globally by Gilmar.
 Sui relaunched her diffusion line in 2019.

 The Souvenir Shop Anna Sui

 In March 2016, Isetan Mitsukoshi Holdings and its subsidiary Mammina announced the launch of new brand partnership with Anna Sui Corp called The Souvenir Shop Anna Sui which covers travel retail items and fashion accessories.
 The line is sold in locations throughout Japan including airports, significant because it marks the first time Anna Sui fashion accessories were available as duty-free products and online via Isetan and Mitsukoshi.
 The collaboration features 70 new stores and boutiques and taps into the travel retail market.
 Stores launched in downtown areas and at airports marking the first time Anna Sui fashion products were available as duty free goods.
-Late in the year, Sui launched a new product line called Anna Sui Home & Interior for global rollout with initial distribution covering Japan.